-Below are descriptions of common types of classroom accommodations that students request through the Office of Academic Accessibility.
+Below are descriptions of common types of classroom accommodations that students request through the Office of Accessibility.
 Please note that each request for accommodation is individually discussed and determined reasonable for any student based on individual disclosure of disability as well as impact on course curriculum.

 Ability to step out of class briefly and return without penalty

 This accommodation allows the student to leave the classroom briefly and return.
 The length of time a student is absent from the classroom is usually understood to be no more than 10 minutes, though this may be individually discussed.

 The student is responsible for material covered while absent from the classroom.

 To learn more about how Alternative Text works, and how to request it, please navigate to our Alternative Text page.

 If and when physical activity is required to access course curriculum, alteration or modification must be made so that the curriculum may be accessed by student.

 For information regarding attendance adjustments and absences from a course, please review our Attendance Adjustments policy.

 This accommodation affirms that the student may record class lecture for personal use only, using “smart pen,” or other personal recording device.
 Please note that the accommodation to record a class lecture supersedes any classroom policy that prohibits audio recordings.
 Faculty members with concerns regarding audio recording in the classroom should contact the Office of Accessibility.